 Any questions?
 Browse our answers to the most frequently asked questions about HONEXT®.

-I have a problem with my HONEXT® panels.
+I have a problem with my HONEXT® boards.
 What should I do?

-Contact our team for any questions related with your HONEXT® panels or orders.
+Contact our team for any questions related with your HONEXT® boards or orders.
 We are here to help.

 How can I recycle my old HONEXT® boards?

-At this point, HONEXT® panels can only be recycled as part of our manufacturing process in our production plant in Vacarisses.
-We are working on a take-back programme for our collaborators to recycle their panels when these reach the end of their natural life.
+At this point, HONEXT® boards can only be recycled as part of our manufacturing process in our production plant in Vacarisses.
+We are working on a take-back programme for our collaborators to recycle their boards when these reach the end of their natural life.

 Does HONEXT® provide help during the installation and processing of the material?

 The HONEXT® team will answer all your questions during the installation and processing of the panels, sharing best practices and troubleshooting when needed.

 You can also download a copy of our Processing and Handling Manual for detailed instructions on how to work with HONEXT® boards.

 Can HONEXT® work on custom solutions for my projects?